Rick Lisi

-Riccardo Patrick Emilio Lisi (born March 17, 1956) is a former Major League Baseball outfielder.
+Riccardo Patrick Emilio Lisi (born March 17, 1956) is a Canadian former Major League Baseball (MLB) outfielder.
 He was drafted by the Texas Rangers in the 13th round of the 1974 amateur draft, and played for the Rangers in 1981.
 The 25-year-old rookie stood 6'0" and weighed 175 lbs.

 Lisi spent about three weeks with Texas, playing in his first game May 9, 1981, and his last on May 29.
 He made his major league debut as a pinch runner for catcher Jim Sundberg against the Baltimore Orioles at Arlington Stadium.
 He appeared in 9 games and hit .312 (5-for-16) with 1 run batted in and 6 runs scored.
 He drew 4 walks which pushed his on-base percentage up to .450.
 In eight outfield appearances he handled 9 chances without an error.